DevOpsWithDimas/old.devopswithdimas.github.io/_posts/kubernetes/04-workloads/2023-04-09-05b-working-with-deployment.markdown

 ➜ kubectl rollout status deploy/rollingupdate-nginx-deploy
 Waiting for deployment "rollingupdate-nginx-deploy" rollout to finish: 0 out of 10 new replicas have been updated...

-➜  kubernetes git:(main) kubectl describe deploy rollingupdate-nginx-deploy
+➜ kubectl describe deploy rollingupdate-nginx-deploy
 Name:                   rollingupdate-nginx-deploy
 Namespace:              default
 CreationTimestamp:      Sat, 08 Apr 2023 15:52:55 +0700